reynandaptr/phoenix-config/devlog.md

 I also need to make a non-mouse focus override (probably while pressing modKey).
 Holding cmd + tab works for now....

 Also, I should do better at window order detection and rotation.
 And focus empty workspaces reasonably w/ mod + L/R.

+## 30-06-21
+Did those things.

+Just need to do some startup experience stuff but that would mean shutting down my laptop :'(

+Also may as well check the single window experience.

+Add mod + space to activate workspace for focused window.